t-aggelos/tokiponedo/README.md

 - `Anjo wa sama mi` = "Anjo is like me"
 In classic toki pona speech, the `wa` wouldn't be put as their equivelant clarifies the verb of the predicate.
 However, `wa` here is more general: implying the context(sometimes casual sometimes not).
 If you're familiar with other languages, it is  *sort of* like the topic marker in Japaense; in the sense that it can also imply the subject.
 ### Expressions and Customs
-- `ron najo` = literally "present in nothing".
+- `ron naijo` = literally "present in nothing".
 For instance this can be used to describe actions **in vain**(notice how similar this expression is in english too.)
 - `ron tenpo ni` = "present in current time" ("this" time)
 - `e jan awi!` = 'hey everyone'.
+- `e kameru pona!` = 'welcome!'
+- `jari pona` = literally `good day`.
+It means hello.
-- `A wa sama B` = `A is like B`, where A is the context.
+- `A sama B` = `A is like B`, where A is the context.
 Here sama functions as an **adjective** rather than noun.
 And the sentence most accurately translates to: `me-like B`.

+# Questions 2 -- "If"'s
+If we want to talk about if something is true, we can use the particle `ron` which implies existence and position in conjuction with the context marker `wa`:
+- `A lon ala lon B wiwe`
+# Enumeration & Counting
+#### It is important to remember, that this language **uses** base 12.
+So, to properly count in this language, you must know base 12.
+## Cardinal numbers --- "How many?"
+Since any noun can act as an adjective, all numbers can be applied to another noun to express the "quality of".
+To say something like two women, you would say `mewi tu`.
+Which roughly translates to "twos of woman".
+Saying the opposite(`tu mewi`) would *sort of* imply the same meaning, except you would suggest that the two(the number) itself has some quality to the noun woman(`mewi`); which is contradictory so it is preferrable you always add the cardinal noun/adjective at the end.
+### The suffix `-ku`
+We can simply just stack numbers together: `mewi ku tu` = "women of groups of twelves of twos"; Something like this would mean "fourteen women".
+#### Keep in mind, this operation is "additive" not "multiplicative".
+While this tokiponedo remains an *analytic* language, `ku` is one of those cases where it is acceptable to add it as a suffix.
+For instance the word `nana` is the number 9. `nanaku` means 9 groups of twelves; the mathematical operation of 9 **\*** 12.
+As we can see, when we're making numbers(as nouns), the combination operation becomes *multiplicative*.
+So saying, "`there are 94 women`", you would say: `meji wa nanaku wan ron ni` which more accurately translates to `In the context of women, 94 exist at/on here.`.

+# Ordinal Particle -- "Nth of what?"
+If you wanted to say "`she is the 94th woman here`", you wouldn't *exactly say* that as the grammar works quite differently.
+You would say something like `about her, the 94th woman`, **using** the cardinal particle `nanpa`.
+Thus, our previous example becomes:
+- `nijan wa meji nanpa tu ron ni` = "she is the 94th woman here."

+**However** `meji wa nanpa tu` is grammatically incorrect since `nanpa` is  used in conjunction(like other particles) with a noun directly related to it.
+It can not be applied to `wa`, which is itself a marker.